15 July 2018

 Discuss your financial plans and seek any tax benefits.
 Talk to them about Enterprise Finance Schemes and any help that may be offered to local businesses (for example: by Finance For Enterprise)

-Don’t forget savings could be made by purchasing a pre-owned access platform, but just like buying a used car, check its service/maintenance history and whether it comes with new LOLER certification.
+Don’t forget savings could be made by purchasing a pre-owned access platform.
+It’s just like buying a used car, check its service/maintenance history and whether it comes with new LOLER certification.
 From time to time Promax Access have specially selected equipment available.